autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 - Accusations and proofs of innocence:
   - accusations of misbehaviour by a committee member failing to follow consensus rules correctly whilst proposing new blocks or voting on proposed blocks
-  - proofs of innocence submitted in defence against accusations within the constraints of a proof window, cancelling accusations successfully defended
+  - proofs of innocence submitted in defence against accusations within the constraints of a proof window measured in blocks, cancelling accusations successfully defended
-  - promotion of accusations to faults where feasible after expiry of the innocence window
+  - promotion of accusations to faults where feasible after expiry of the innocence window.
 - Faults - direct submission of unforgeable faults that can't be defended by proof of innocence.

 ### Slashing penalty computation